ilwad123/Medical-Referral-System-Dashboard/README.md

 **NHS App**

-##Own contributions
+**Own contributions**
-Helped display patient data in presentable manner in a table with links and created the structure of app.py Also collaborated on other sections of the web-app.
+Helped display patient data in a presentable manner in a table with links and created the structure of app.py I also collaborated on other sections of the web app.

 ### Introduction